Hotels in Banff with Pools

 Johnston Canyon Resort is located west of Banff on Highway 1A, between Banff and Castle Junction, and offers cabins and chalets of various sizes.
 The resort has an idyllic location at the end of a picturesque canyon, which guests can walk up on a series of interpretive trails and bridges that take you past amazing waterfalls and geological formations.

-Baker Creek Mountain Resort is a charming property located on Highway 1A, approx 15 minutes east of Lake Louise.
+Baker Creek by Basecamp is a charming property located on Highway 1A, approx 15 minutes east of Lake Louise.
 Choose between 3 types of Lodge Suite or 3 sizes of chalet, each with kitchen or kitchenette.
 The locally sourced water is magical both for bathing and drinking, and the Baker Creek Bistro provides a fantastic dining experience.

 Castle Mountain Chalets are located roughly half way between Banff and Lake Louise on Highway 1A not far from Castle Junction.
 The accommodation is in the form of log cabins or chalets of varying sizes, each with a kitchen or kitchenette.